Tucker Albrizzi: Career

 He began acting in commercials in Orlando, Florida in 2007 when he was 7 years old.
 His brother Patrick was diagnosed with leukemia later that year and created a charity called Driving for Donors, which adds marrow donors to the Be The Match National Marrow Donor Program.
 Albrizzi and his family spent the next year traveling the country in an RV holding marrow drives for Driving For Donors.
 He came to Los Angeles in 2008 to be in a documentary with Patrick about Driving For Donors and decided to try acting in Hollywood.
 Albrizzi and his brother appeared together in Michael Moore's Sicko and as guests on The Late Late Show with Craig Ferguson.

 Within 2 months of arriving in Hollywood, Albrizzi booked his first series regular role in Bless This Mess.
 In 2009, he was cast in the recurring role of Tyler on Big Time Rush.
 Later that year, he was also cast in the recurring role of Jake, Gabe's best friend, on Good Luck Charlie and guest starred on many other TV shows as well.

 In 2010, Albrizzi began acting in movies with appearances in Bridesmaids, I Am Number Four, and Treasure Buddies.
 In 2011, he was originally cast in Ted in the role of Robert, but he was unable to film because of scheduling conflicts with his work on the Disney XD pilot Pack of Wolves.
 In the same year, he also got a role as the Kite Kid in Alvin and the Chipmunks: Chipwrecked.

 In 2016, Albrizzi co-starred in the science fiction action film Monster Trucks.
 In 2017, he starred in the feature film, Bully, as the lead character Jimmy Mulligan.
 Albrizzi also played the recurring role of Terry in 10 episodes of the YouTube series Foursome.
 He also appeared as Randall Snyder in the first 4 episodes of the Netflix series American Vandal.
 Albrizzi appears in all 13 episodes of the first season of A.P.
 Bio, as Colin McConnell.
 He plays Walter Dobbs in all 10 episodes of the first season of Mr. Iglesias on Netflix.

 Voiceover work

 Albrizzi began voice acting with 2012's ParaNorman, in the role of Neil.
 He was also the voice of Budderball in Treasure Buddies (replacing Josh Flitter from the first Air Buddies) and played the live-action role of Budderball's owner Bartleby in the movies.

 Personal life

 Albrizzi began dating scientist Kasi Zimmermann in January 2016.
-They became engaged on June 11, 2023, after eight years of dating.
+They became engaged on June 11, 2023, after seven years of dating.